L1-Penalized Quantile Regression in High-Dimensional Sparse Models: Empirical Performance

-We summarize results on the estimation performance in Table \ref{Table:MC}.
-We see that the penalized quantile regression estimator significantly outperforms the canonical quantile regression, as we would expect from Theorem \ref{Thm:Rate-r2} and from inconsistency of the latter when the number of regressors is larger than the sample size.
-The penalized quantile regression has a substantial bias, as we would expect from the definition of the estimator which penalizes large deviations of coefficients from zero.
-Furthermore, we see that the post-penalized quantile regression drastically improves upon the penalized quantile regression, particularly in terms of drastically reducing the bias.
-The post-penalized estimator in fact does almost as well as the ideal oracle estimator.
-We also see that the (unarbitrary) correlation of regressors does not harm the performance of the penalized and the two-step estimators, which we would expect from our theoretical results.
-In summary, we find the estimation performance of the penalized and two-step estimators to be in agreement with our theoretical results.
+We summarize results on estimation performance in Table \ref{Table:MC}, which records for each estimator $\tilde \beta$ the norm of the bias $\|\Ep[\tilde \beta] - \beta_0\|$ and also the empirical risk $[\Ep[x_i' ( \tilde \beta - \beta_0 )]^2]^{1/2}$ for recovering the regression function.
+Penalized quantile regression has a substantial bias, as we would expect from the definition of the estimator which penalizes large deviations of coefficients from zero.
+We see that the post-penalized quantile regression drastically improves upon the penalized quantile regression, particularly in terms of reducing the bias, which results in a much lower overall empirical risk.
+Notably, despite that under the higher noise level the penalized estimator never recovers the true model correctly the post-penalized estimator still performs well.
+This is because the penalized estimator always manages to select the most important regressors.
+We also see that the empirical risk of the post-penalized estimator is within a factor of $\sqrt{\log p}$ of the empirical risk of the oracle estimator, as we would expect from our theoretical results.
+Under the lower noise level, the post-penalized estimator performs almost identically to the ideal oracle estimator.
+We would expect this since in this case the penalized estimator selects the model especially well, making the post-penalized estimator nearly the oracle.
+In summary, we find the estimation performance of the penalized and post-penalized estimators to be in close agreement with our theoretical results.